-5. Significant accounting judgments, estimations, and major sources of hypotheses of uncertainty
+5. Significant accounting judgments, estimations, and major sources of hypotheses of uncertainty and estimates concerning future events.

-The preparation of these consolidated financial statements requires management to make critical judgements in applying the Group's accounting policies and make critical assumptions and estimates concerning future events.
 Assumptions and estimates may differ from the actual results and are continually evaluated and adjusted based on historical experience and other factors.
 Such assumptions and estimates have a significant risk of causing a material adjustment to the carrying amounts of assets and liabilities within the next financial year; and the related information is addressed below: